Rainier-MSFT/Entra_ZTNA_Lab/tlg-base-config_3-vm/README.md

 This template deploys the **3 VM Base Configuration**, a base configuration that represents a simplified intranet connected to the Internet.
 This base configuration is the starting point for additional TLGs that can be found [here](http://aka.ms/catlgs).

-The **3 VM Base Configuration** provisions a Windows Server 2012 R2 or 2016 Active Directory domain controller using the specified domain name, an application server running Windows Server 2012 R2 or 2016, and optionally a client VM running Windows 10.
+The **3 VM Base Configuration** provisions a Windows Server 2012 R2 or 2016 Active Directory domain controller using the specified domain name, an application server running Windows Server 2012 R2, 2016, 2019, 2022, and optionally a Windows 10 or 11 client VM.

 ![alt text](images/tlg-base-config_3-vm.png "Diagram of the base config deployment")